Skip to main content

 • drive, load and unload vans, trailers and tour buses

-• set up and look after sound equipment
+• set up rigging, stage sets and equipment

 Working environment

-You could work at a sports arena, at a music venue or from a vehicle.
+You could work at a music venue or at a sports arena.

-Your working environment may be physically demanding, noisy, at height, you may spend nights away from home and you'll travel often.
+Your working environment may be physically demanding, noisy, at height and you'll travel often.

 Career path and progression